Savitzky–Golay filter: Multi-dimensional convolution coefficients

 The idea of two-dimensional convolution coefficients can be extended to the higher spatial dimensions as well, in a straightforward manner, by arranging multidimensional distribution of the kernel nodes in a single row.
 Following the aforementioned finding by Nikitas and Pappa-Louisi in two-dimensional cases, usage of the following form of the polynomial is recommended in multidimensional cases:

 where D is the dimension of the space, $a$'s are the polynomial coefficients, and u's are the coordinates in the different spatial directions.
 Algebraic expressions for partial derivatives of any order, be it mixed or otherwise, can be easily derived from the above expression.
 Note that C depends on the manner in which the kernel nodes are arranged in a row and on the manner in which the different terms of the expanded form of the above polynomial is arranged, when preparing the Jacobian.

 Accurate computation of C in multidimensional cases becomes challenging, as precision of standard floating point numbers available in computer programming languages no longer remain sufficient.
 The insufficient precision causes the floating point truncation errors to become comparable to the magnitudes of some C elements, which, in turn, severely degrades its accuracy and renders it useless.
-Chandra Shekhar has brought forth two open source softwares, Advanced Convolution Coefficient Calculator (ACCC) and Precise Convolution Coefficient Calculator (PCCC), which handle these accuracy issues adequately.
+Chandra Shekhar has brought forth two open source software, Advanced Convolution Coefficient Calculator (ACCC) and Precise Convolution Coefficient Calculator (PCCC), which handle these accuracy issues adequately.
 ACCC performs the computation by using floating point numbers, in an iterative manner.
 The precision of the floating-point numbers is gradually increased in each iteration, by using GNU MPFR.
 Once the obtained C's in two consecutive iterations start having same significant digits until a pre-specified distance, the convergence is assumed to have reached.
 If the distance is sufficiently large, the computation yields a highly accurate C. PCCC employs rational number calculations, by using GNU Multiple Precision Arithmetic Library, and yields a fully accurate C, in the rational number format.
 In the end, these rational numbers are converted into floating point numbers, until a pre-specified number of significant digits.

 A database of C's that are calculated by using ACCC, for symmetric kernels and both symmetric and asymmetric polynomials, on unity-spaced kernel nodes, in the 1, 2, 3, and 4 dimensional spaces, is made available.
 Chandra Shekhar has also laid out a mathematical framework that describes usage of C calculated on unity-spaced kernel nodes to perform filtering and partial differentiations (of various orders) on non-uniformly spaced kernel nodes, allowing usage of C provided in the aforementioned database.
 Although this method yields approximate results only, they are acceptable in most engineering applications, provided that non-uniformity of the kernel nodes is weak.